-This Brief Guide examines the structure of bills and parliamentary amendments to bills, and how they are dealt with in committee of the whole.
-For more detail on the consideration of legislation, see Brief Guide No. 16—Consideration of legislation.
+This guide examines the structure of bills and parliamentary amendments to bills, and how they are dealt with in committee of the whole.
+For more detail on the consideration of legislation, see Guide No. 16—Consideration of legislation.

 Structurally, bills fall into two categories, based on their function: